openrails/openrails/Source/Documentation/Manual/physics.rst

 (due to a throttle decrease, such as approaching a station) then the fire takes time to reduce in heat, thus the boiler pressure can become excessive.

+When the AI Fireman is operating in this simplistic manner, excess pressure is bled off silently and the safety valve operation is suppressed.

 To give the player a little bit more control over this, and to facilitate the maintaining of the boiler pressure the following key controls have been added to the AI Fireman function: